Subbuteo Tribute Page.

 Spring 2013: Spotted on ebay earlier this year, this was another strange Spanish set, that appears to be of a similar vintage.
 This Cola Cao set (sponsored?) had similar contents to a standard club edition.
 The teams were hand-painted lightweights of Spain and Brazil (pale skinned), and the look matches the hand-painted teams seen in the Spanish team range mentioned above.
 It should be noted that the Cola Cao name was also printed onto the edges of the pitch.
 A Cola Cao sticker was also provided.

 This Swedish Language promotional leaflet shows Subbuteo stretching out into Scandinavia earlier than I would have expected to be the case - the book certainly has a 1950s, or early 1960s feel to it.
 It does mention Subbuteo associations to contact in England, Scotland, Gibraltar and South Africa.
 More details (and a set?) required.....

 USA - NASL Edition.

 The set a generation of American fans grew up with.
 It's another early 1980s club edition in truth - but with a few extra bits to improve the playing surface - a paper fibre board, some clips to fit the pitch to the board, and some card goal pads to support the goals at the same height as the new board.
 This and a couple of later US box sets are shown on my NASL page.

 More sets from ebay, and a suggestion that the USA 94 set was produced with a relevant box lid for different countries.

-prominent USA player on the lid, use of the word "Soccer", and the phrase
+USA player on the lid, use of the word "Soccer", and the phrase "World Championship"

 October 2017: - I've received a nice picture of the interior to this set, showing a smart all-card construction.
 The enclosed order form listed teams available from the US distributors, that looked left-over from the NASL era (New York Cosmos and Chicago Sting were still on the list!).
 Thanks to Karl Warelow for sending this in.